Bluefissure/nachos/README.md

 ##Intro:

-* During Lab8, I misunderstood the function of Exce() to Join().Thus some code of Join are finished already (such as Save/Load memory when switch context).
+* During Lab8, I misunderstood the function of Exce() to Join().
+Thus some code of Join are finished already (such as Save/Load memory when switch context).

 * If you have any problems, I'll be grateful if you can raise an issue or just push to this project.